 Package Free is an ecosystem of brands on a mission to make the world less trashy by reducing package waste.
 The founders believe that access to sustainable products and resources that positively benefit people and the planet is a basic human right.
 They sell everything from shampoo to kitchenware – all using sustainable materials.

 The company uses Zendesk chat and live agents proactively reach out to see if the visitor has any questions or needs assistance instead of waiting for the customer to initiate the conversation.
 This level of proactivity is powerful especially in the low-waste category where education is key.
 Without the use of AI, though, this proactive care may be hard to scale as the company grows.
 After the initial proactive message from the company, there is a delay in response from a live agent.
-Removing this wait time will be a crucial way to educate customers faster and improve conversions.
+Package Free already does a lot to improve their conversion rate on Shopify.
+However, making slight changes, like removing this wait time, will be a crucial way to educate customers faster and improve conversions.

 6. Beauty Bakerie